 Prepare with your risk tolerance in mind

 When you choose to invest your money, you should assume that you might lose some of your investment along the way.
-The market will rise and fall and there are fluctuations.
+The market will rise and fall and there are plenty of fluctuations.

 Although it historically has risen through the years, that is not an indicator that it will continue to rise steadily.
 It is likely that there will be some dips along the way.

 It is important to understand your risk tolerance and consider that as you invest your money.
 Take our quiz to gain a better understanding of your risk tolerance.
 Researching your investments is also key when it comes to assessing risk.